Soft20/Mini-Project-Web-Services/README.md

 * `Multiply`
 * `Divide`

-As an extension our REST service provides an endpoint for making CRUD operations for handling your favorite number.
-This is done by using the URI: `\favorite` with the http methods `GET`, `POST`, `PUT` & `DELETE`.
+As an extension, our REST service provides an endpoint for making CRUD operations for handling your favorite number.
+This is done by using the URI: `\favorite` with the HTTP methods `GET`, `POST`, `PUT` & `DELETE`.

 ### RESTfulness

 #### Architectural Constraints

 - [x] Client-server architecture
-Server and client are separated and connected with the servers api.
+Server and client are separated and connected with the server's API.

 - [x] Statelessness
-The server is stateless, the client cant store any content the server.
-Our server uses a json file as a proxy database to avoid storing content on the server.
+The server is stateless, the client can't store any content on the server.
+Our server uses a JSON file as a proxy database to avoid storing content on the server.

 - [x] Cacheability
 This can be obtained though the response header `Cache-control`.

 - [x] Layered system
-Not a part of our business case, the could be solve by calling the SOAP service through our own server.
+Not a part of our business case, this could be solved by calling the SOAP service through our own server.
 This helps the consumer by only using one web service.

 - [ ] Code on demand (optional)
 _Not a part of our business case._